General Guidelines for Documentation of a Disability

 Disability Services Documentation Guidelines

-At UTB and TSC, Disability Services encourages students to contact the Office whether or not they have documentation of a disability available.
+At UTB, Disability Services encourages students to contact the Office whether or not they have documentation of a disability available.

 We recognize that third party documentation can be difficult to obtain, and we don’t want to create unnecessary barriers.

 Our first priority is to get to know each student individually.

 However, any documentation students can provide, such as IEP/504 plans, recent evaluations, hospital reports, and letters from doctors, psychologists, the VA or Social Security, etc., is helpful.

 We will use information we obtain through conversation, observations, and if necessary, third party documentation, to help decide what accommodations, if any, are reasonable in each case.

 The purpose of third party documentation is to add to the Coordinator’s fund of information so that every student’s request is given due consideration.
 Be aware that certain accommodations, such as course substitutions (which are rare), are more likely to require such documentation for consideration of the request.
 About Reasonable Accommodations

 “Reasonable accommodations” is a term often used in higher education.
 For an accommodation to be reasonable, it should NOT do any of the following:

 - Require a substantial change in an essential element of the curriculum;

 - Require substantial alteration of a program or service;